tronprotocol/tronwallet-adapter/packages/react/react-hooks/README.md

 ### signTransaction

 -   Type: `(transaction: Transaction) => Promise<SignedTransaction>`
     Sign a unsigned transaction.
-This method is the same as tronWeb API.
+This method is the same as TronWeb API.

 ### signMessage